analogdevicesinc/ai8x-training/README.md

 #### Windows Systems

-Windows is not supported.
-Please see `docs/Windows.md` for unofficial Windows installation notes.
+Windows is not supported at this time.

 #### Creating the Virtual Environment